Skip to Main Content

 What's the difference between 1st and 2nd AD?

-The 1st AD runs the set during shooting, while the 2nd AD handles logistics off-set — preparing call sheets, coordinating talent movements, managing background artists, and handling production paperwork.
-On larger productions, they work as a team with the 2nd supporting the 1st's set management.
+The 1st AD runs the set during shooting, while the 2nd AD handles logistics off-set — preparing call sheets, setting up talent movements, managing background artists, and handling production forms.
+On larger shoots, they work as a team with the 2nd supporting the 1st's set management.

 How does Korean production pace differ from Western standards?